 Satin Paint Finish

 A satin paint finish is similar to the eggshell where there is just a hint of a shine but not too glossy.
-It can be thought of as a step up from the eggshell due to the extra resistance to washing and scrubbing.
+Consider it to be a step up from the eggshell due to the extra resistance to washing and scrubbing.
 It is easy to keep clean with just a damp cloth and can also handle soap if required, making it ideal for any room.
-Satin paint finishes will give a slight more reflective finish than the eggshell at the same time giving the look of a glowing and silky finish.
+Satin paint finishes will give a slightly more reflective finish than the eggshell at the same time giving the look of a glowing and silky finish.

 Eggshell Paint Finish

-Eggshell paint finish is an easy maintenance paint sheen.
-It has a slight shine to it but not enough to call is glossy.
+Eggshell paint finish is an easy maintenance paint sheen that has a slight shine to it but not enough to call is glossy.
 It is a durable paint that can take on more of the washing and scrubbing than a flat paint might.
 A simple wiping up of most fingerprints or dirt with just a damp cloth does it for this paint finish.
 Eggshell paint finishes are perfect for living rooms, bedrooms and family rooms.

 Semi-gloss Paint Finish

-Semi gloss is ideal for painting trim, baseboards, crown molding and woodwork.
 When painting kitchen and bathrooms, make sure to ask for a mildew resistant formula for these high moisture areas to help prevent mold from building.
-We recommend using a high quality paint like the Benjamin Moore Aura Bath & Spa Paint .
+We recommend using a high quality paint like the Benjamin Moore Aura Bath & Spa Paint.

 Gloss Paint Finish or High Gloss Paint Sheen

 A gloss paint is a very shiny yet durable product, that can withstand more dirt and stains.
 A high gloss paint is at the highest level of shine and is almost mirror like.
-Both the gloss paint and the high gloss paint are equal in durability and ease of maintenance as they both can withstand washing and scrubbing without leaving streaks or marks.
+Both the gloss paints and the high gloss paints are equal in durability and ease of maintenance as they both can withstand washing and scrubbing without leaving streaks or marks.
 You will however want to note that because of the higher shine it will reflect all imperfections on the interior walls you are painting.